 Despite being steeped in history and natural beauty, it remains relatively undiscovered – so head to Nicaragua before crowds make the prices hike!

 You might assume all Pacific Islands are overly expensive – but, fortunately, there’s a budget option.
 In Fiji, you can enjoy pristine beaches, fresh seafood and the chance to dive for a lot less money than its expensive neighbours.
 It’s been on my bucket list since I learned about it!
-I was thrilled when Fiji Airways began flying direct to Singapore earlier this year.
+I was thrilled when Fiji Airways began flying direct to Singapore.